PavPavv/my_programming_bookmarks/md/basic_prog_portals.md

 ### _Basic programming portals_
-This is my must-have list of necessary links for every coder.
+This is my must-have list of necessary tools for every coder.

 #### Jobs:
 - [HeadHunter](https://hh.ru)